 It is important that our customers should view us as close at hand and capable.
 That means being close to our customers through personal contact and taking the initiative to meet the customer with the best advice and products as well as being a pro-active mainstay in the region.
 Capableness entails offering a broad range of products that is right for the times, and having a professionally competent staff with high quality skills.
 We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and expert manner.

 Deviations from point 2 of the Code of Practice: None

 (point 3 of the Code of Practice)

-SpareBank 1 SMN aims to manage the Group’s resources in such a way as to provide ECC holders with a good, stable and competitive return in the form of dividend and a rising value of the bank’s ECC.
+SpareBank 1 SMN aims to manage the Group’s resources in such a way as to provide EC holders with a good, stable and competitive return in the form of dividend and a rising value of the Bank’s EC.

-SpareBank 1 SMN’s Board of Directors are authorised to buy ECCs up to limit of 10 per cent of the Bank’s owner capital, and such purchases must be made by trading on the securities market via the Oslo Stock Exchange.
-The total volume of ECCs held by the Bank and/or in which it has a consensual security interest may not exceed 10 per cent of the Bank’s owner capital.
-Each ECC may be bought at prices between NOK 1 and NOK 200.
-The authorisation is valid for 13 months as from the decision was adopted at the Supervisory Board’s meeting on 23 March 2011.
+SpareBank 1 SMN’s Board of Directors are authorised to buy treasury ECs for up to 10 per cent of the Bank’s owner capital, and such purchases must be made by trading on the securities market via the Oslo Stock Exchange.
+The total volume of ECs held by the Bank and/or in which it has a consensual security interest may not exceed 10 per cent of the Bank’s owner capital.
+Each EC may be bought at prices between NOK 1 and NOK 200.
+The authorisation is valid for 13 months as from the adoption of the resolution at the Supervisory Board’s meeting on 26 March 2014.

-Authorisations to the Board of Directors to increase the Bank’s ECC capital are given for specific and defined purposes.
-As at 31 December 2011 no authorisation was available to the Board of Directors to increase the capital of SpareBank 1 SMN.
+Authorisations to the Board of Directors to increase the Bank’s EC capital are given for specific and defined purposes.
+As at 31 December 2014 no authorisation is available to the Board of Directors to increase the capital of SpareBank 1 SMN.

 Deviations from point 3 of the Code of Practice: None